hiruna72/squigualiser/README.md

 ![image](docs/figures/testcase-3.1.png)
 ![image](docs/figures/testcase-3.4.png)

-1. The first read is the signal to base alignment using guppy_v.3.6.7 move table annotation.
+1. The first read is the signal-base alignment using guppy_v.3.6.7 move table annotation.
-2. The second read is the signal to base alignment using f5c resquiggle output.
+2. The second read is the signal-base alignment using f5c resquiggle output.
-3. The third read (RNA) is the signal to base alignment using f5c resquiggle output.
+3. The third read (RNA) is the signal-base alignment using f5c resquiggle output.

 ## INSTALLATION